MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-recognition.md

 ### Set voice profile usage

 Turn on or off voice profile usage for attribution and diarization.
 (Speaker diarization is the process of partitioning an input audio stream into homogeneous segments according to the speaker identity.)
 Use `RoomAttributeUserOverride` in Rooms to set voice profile usage.
 An admin can control if users in a conference room will be attributed, diarized (distinguished), or neither.
-This policy controls use of both voice and face for transcription attribution purposes.
+This policy controls use voice transcription attribution purposes.
 This setting is **off** by default, so it won't use a user's attribute or distinguish features.

 - Rooms won't send audio stream-saving bandwidths from the room.
 - Rooms users won't be attributed or distinguished, and their voice signatures won't be retrieved or used at all.